 - 3. During the last UPR session majority of the recommendations for ratification of the international human rights treaties were only "noted" by Iraq.
 No further steps were taken towards these treaties' ratification.
-Accordingly, Iraq still fails to ratify several human rights treaties including: the 1951 Convention Relating to the Status of Refugees and the 1967 protocol, International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, Optional Protocols I and II to the Covenant on Civil and Political Rights, Optional Protocol to the International Covenant on Economic, Social and Cultural Rights, Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women, Optional Protocol to the Convention on the Rights of Persons with Disabilities, Optional Protocol to the Convention Against Torture and Third Optional Protocol to the Convention on the Rights of the Child. - Iraq continues to have reservations on Article 24 of the CRC and Article 2 (f) and (g), Article 16, Article 26 (1) of CEDAW.
-We want the Washing Course and the manyherm of the Harmon Diskte Coursil to call.

-We urge the Working Group and the members of the Human Rights Council to call upon the Iraqi government to:

-- 5. Ratify optional protocols on conventions ratified by Iraq and remove reservations on Article 2 (f) and (g), Article 16, and Article 26 (1) of CEDAW - 6.
+Accordingly, Iraq still fails to ratify several human rights treaties including: the 1951 Convention Relating to the Status of Refugees and the 1967 protocol, International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, Optional Protocols I and II to the Covenant on Civil and Political Rights, Optional Protocol to the International Covenant on Economic, Social and Cultural Rights, Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women, Optional Protocol to the Convention Against Torture and Third Optional Protocol to the Convention on the Rights of the Child. - 4.
+Iraq continues to have reservations on Article 24 of the CRC and Article 2 (f) and (g), Article 16, Article 26 (1) of CEDAW. - We urge the Working Group and the members of the Human Rights Council to call upon the Iraqi government to: - 5.
+Ratify optional protocols on conventions ratified by Iraq and remove reservations on Article 2 (f) and (g), Article 16, and Article 26 (1) of CEDAW - 6.
 Accept unilateral complaint procedures, including Article 22 of the Convention Against Torture and Article 31 of the International Convention for the Protection of All Persons from Enforced Disappearance